Feature #1597

 } // endif: file was FITS file

-#31 Updated by Mayer Michael almost 9 years ago
+#31 Updated by Mayer Michael about 9 years ago

 Excellent, the code looks fine with me.
 Much better now as we do not have to specify extension names for the 1DC format.
 Thanks!